google/dawn/docs/tint/origin-trial-changes.md

 * `array()` constructor can now infer type and count. [tint:1628](crbug.com/tint/1628)
 * `static_assert` statement has been added. [tint:1625](crbug.com/tint/1625)

+### Breaking changes

+* Indexing an array, vector or matrix with a compile-time expression that's out-of-bounds is now an error [tint:1665](crbug.com/tint/1665)

 ### Deprecated Features

 * The list of reserved words has been sync'd to the WGSL specification. [tint:1463](crbug.com/tint/1463)